JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

 ## Shell aliases for switching the active library

 We add an alias for each library in our `.zshrc`.
 If desired at this point we could also activate a specific virtual Python environment simultaneously using the `pyenv activate` command.
-Another conveniance feature I like is to directly jump to Beets' source code.
+Another conveniance feature I like is to directly jump to Beets source code.

 ```bash
 bprod="export BEETSDIR=~/.config/beets; pyenv activate beets310; cd ~/git/beets"